bieniekmateusz/pymol-mdanalysis/README.md

-If you have a problem with missing dependencies, check the official instructions: please see [INSTALL](INSTALL) and the parent github page.
+If you have a problem with missing dependencies, check the official instructions: please see [INSTALL](INSTALL) and the upstream github page.

 ### CONDA